Bordered Heegaard Floer homology: Invariance and pairing

-We call Condition~(\ref{item:moduliWeakBndryMntncty}) \emph{weak boundary monotonicity.} Sometimes later we will impose the following additional condition, which we call \emph{strong boundary monotonicity}: \begin{enumerate} \item For each $t\in\RR$ and each $i=1,\ldots,2k$, $u^{-1}(\alpha_i^a\times\{1\}\times\{t\})$ consists of \emph{at most} one point. \end{enumerate} However, our moduli spaces are easiest to define if we do not initially impose this condition.
+We call Condition~(\ref{item:moduliWeakBndryMntncty}) \emph{weak boundary monotonicity.} {monotonicity|see{boundary monotonicity}} Sometimes later we will impose the following additional condition, which we call \emph{strong boundary monotonicity}: \begin{enumerate}[resume*] \item For each $t\in\RR$ and each $i=1,\ldots,2k$, $u^{-1}(\alpha_i^a\times\{1\}\times\{t\})$ consists of at most one point. \end{enumerate} However, our moduli spaces are easiest to define if we do not initially impose this condition.

 It follows from the Conditions~(\ref{item:moduliFirst})--(\ref{item:moduliLast}) that at $-\infty$, $u$ is asymptotic to a $g$-tuple of chords of the form $x_i\times[0,1]$, where $x_i\in\alphas\cap\betas$.
 By weak boundary monotonicity, the set $\x=\{x_i\}$ has the property that exactly one point of $\x$ lies on each $\alpha$-circle, and one point on each $\beta$-circle.
 However, more than one point of $\x$ may lie on the same $\alpha$-arc.
 We call such a $g$-tuple a \emph{generalized generator.} If the strong boundary monotonicity condition is also satisfied then at most one $x_i$ lies on each $\alpha$-arc, and hence $\x$ is a generator in the sense of Section~\ref{sec:homology-classes-generators}.
 Exactly analogous statements hold at $+\infty$.